 Once you have made your switch you have 17 days before moving over to your new supplier (3 days plus a 14 day cooling off period during which you can go back on the switch if you want).
 You don’t have to do anything during this period, all the leg work will be completed by your new supplier.
 They will contact your old supplier and agree on a switch over date.
 Don't worry – your energy supply will not be interrupted and you will be notified on the switch over date decided.

-Keep an Eye on the Small Print
+Keep an eye on the small print

-up to 49 days ahead of you current plan's end without charging exit fees.
+Always check if you will be charged a cancellation fee; bigger is often better, but not when concerning bills!
+More and more energy suppliers now allow you to switch energy up to 49 days ahead of your current plan's end without charging exit fees.
 They are most commonly administered when you decide to leave your fixed rate tariff early.
 Make sure you cancel your direct debit with your old supplier to prevent being billed twice.

 If you are unsure about whether it is the correct time for you to switch or not, read our guide on when to switch energy supplier without penalty.